codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Empty casks make the most noise
 => This script finds all empty files and directories in the current directory and all sub-directories.
 Only names of files and directories should be displayed(not the entire path).
 Hidden files should be listed.
 The lising should end with a new line.
 No basename, grep, egrep, fgrep or rgrep.

+24. A gif is worth ten thousand words
+=> This script lists all the files with a .gif extension in the current directory and all its sub-directories.